keys78/formplus-assessment/README.md

 [Link to live](https://emmanuel-formplus-assessment.netlify.app/)

 ## The Challenge
-To be build react to handle large amount of data.
+React app to handle large amounts of data

 ## Expected Bejaviour
 - Project to be able to parse data from the provide api link to UI.